Impact

 Risk and Exploitability

-The CVSS score of 5.3 indicates moderate severity, but the lack of an EPSS score means the current exploit probability is undetermined.
+The CVSS score of 5.3 indicates moderate severity, and the EPSS score of < 1% indicates a very low exploitation probability.
 The issue is not listed in CISA KEV.
-An attacker would need to supply a malicious YAML payload to a code path that calls the yaml loader; the potential attack vector is through user-provided data, configuration files, or any inbound YAML content that gets parsed without validation.
+Based on the description, the likely attack vector is through user‑provided data, configuration files, or any inbound YAML content that gets parsed without validation.

 OpenCVE Enrichment